Codeinwp/visualizer/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Added ability to pass a class for chart wrapper div

 = 1.4.2.1 =
 * Fixed issue with download_url function which not exists at front end
 * Added functionality which prevents direct access to the plugin folder